fuse-box/fuse-box/docs/loader-api.md

 ```
 require("~/foo/*") // will give 2 files
 ```

+It's impossible to transpile dynamic modules at the moment.
+You can easily do it yourself, since the API accepts a string,

 ## Point to the root
 You can use `~` symbol to point to your project's path in order to solve `../../../../../utils` mess.